SniperCZE/ansible-mailing-solution/README.md

 # ansible-mailing-solution
-Complete mailing solution with dkim signatures, webmail and antispam, just ready to deploy.
+Complete mailing solution with dkim signatures, webmail and antispam.
 Tested on Debian Buster.
 Doesn't support TLS yet!

+Before usage, you should go thru all files, add some IPs, hosts etc. Just as always, you must know what you're doing.

 ## repo structure
 `/filter_plugins`